 “I’ve never experienced anything so powerful.
-This is why I became a lawyer.” – CARA Volunteer Attorney
+This is why I became a lawyer.” – Volunteer Attorney

 This is a volunteer-built and volunteer-managed site.
 For the official word on the CARA Family Detention Pro Bono Project, visit the individual sites linked on the Who page.
-This site was built to make it easy for the volunteer community to get involved with the CARA Pro Bono Project.
+This site was built to make it easy for the volunteer community to get involved.

-CARA operates a non-traditional pro bono model of legal services that directly represents the children and women incarcerated at the Dilley detention center.
+The Dilley Pro Bono Project “DPBP” operates a non-traditional pro bono model of legal services that directly represents the children and women incarcerated at the Dilley detention center.
 The inhumane and illegal incarceration of children and mothers must be solved by everyone anywhere in the United States.
-Volunteer recruitment is active and CARA needs volunteers now.
+Volunteer recruitment is active and we needs volunteers now.

 All new volunteers are required to attend a pre-arrival web-based orientation.
 This orientation takes place the week before you arrive on-the-ground.
 It covers critical rules, goals, and systems.